“Is it possible to convert a visitor visa to work permit in Canada?”

 We have already discussed how we can convert visitor visa to work permit in Canada.
 Now let’s understand the Interim Authorization to work.

-If you have applied for a work permit in Canada under a visitor status you have to wait for about 132 days to receive it.
+If you have applied for a work permit in Canada under visitor status, you must wait about 132 days to receive it.
 It means you can’t work until the work permit is approved.

 - Fill out this IRCC web form available on the official website.